Attention CWRU faculty, staff, and students!

 Come once or once per week!
 The CWRU Farm has no hourly requirement, but we do request that each volunteer visit be a minimum of 2 hours, please.

 How do I get there?
 Do I need a car?

-The CWRU Farm is located about 30 minutes east of main campus in beautiful Hunting Valley, OH.
-Personal transportation allows for more flexibility, but students and groups can also arrange to come out on the CWRU Farm's Shuttle Bus.
-Contact Farm Department Administrator, Patty Gregory, at 216.368.0274 to check the shuttle bus schedule.
+The CWRU Farm is located about 30 minutes east of main campus at 37125 Fairmount Blvd. in beautiful Hunting Valley, OH.
+Personal transportation allows for more flexibility, but campus groups of 8 or more people can also arrange to come out on the CWRU Farm's Shuttle Bus.
+Contact Farm office, at 216.368.0274 to check the shuttle bus schedule.

 What will I be doing?

 As a volunteer, you'll be out-standing in your field as soon as you arrive.
 Tasks you'll assist with include but are not limited to:

 - planting seeds in our Debra Ann November Research Greenhouse and in our fields